Dasher's Italian Greyhound blog 2015

 The corn has been cut in this field.

 Solo doing a show pose in the sun Friday - right ear flapped back.
 He's just had dinner, so a heavy stomach!

-Waiting for me to kick a ball with comical ears!
+Waiting for me to kick a ball with his ear twisted.